mikeroyal/Apple-Silicon-Guide/Glossary.md

 O

    **1TR: One True RecoveryOS**.
 This is what RecoveryOS is called when you boot it by holding down the power button.
 This means you have asserted physical presence and you are running a fully Apple-trusted recovery environment, which gives you special powers, like the ability to install a custom OS.
 You get root access, but you can only run software signed by Apple, and if FileVault is enabled you first need to authenticate.

+   **OpticID**, is an Apple AR version of an Apple's FaceID biometric recognition and authorization technology, that uses complex algorithms to process iris data on the Vision Pro Headset.

 P